mikeschap/README/ABOUT_ME.md

 Software engineer, by day and by night.

-Currently living in Austin, TX.
+Currently living in Houston, TX.

 Connect with me on [Linkedin](https://www.linkedin.com/in/mschappel).